MagicTheGathering/mtg-sdk-swift/README.md

 Search parameters come in two flavors: Card and SetSearchParameter.
 Each one contains an enum holding the valid query names for either cards or sets searches.

-Desired search paramters are grouped into an array and passed to the fetch method.
+Desired search parameters are grouped into an array and passed to the fetch method.

 ````swift
 magic.fetchCards(withParameters: [color,cmc,setCode]) {